 If you want a chat about what you need, please get in touch.

-You can also find me on Twitter (@WebscapeG) and Facebook, usually sharing articles on web-related topics which I think might be particularly useful to businesses and bloggers trying to improve their websites.
+You can also find me on Twitter (@WebscapeG) and Facebook, usually sharing articles on web-related topics which I think might be particularly useful to businesses or bloggers trying to improve their websites.